Fairs, festivals, and a circus

-The Exotic Erotic Ball came to the Cow Palace in 2002, and was held there annually through 2009, near Hallowe’en time.
-Dating back to 1979, the Exotic Erotic was the longest-running public adult-themed event in the world.
-Over three decades the annual indoor event became a major attraction in the San Francisco Bay and was attended by nearly half a million people with steadily increasing growth in attendance each year until 2010, when a venue change led to the event being cancelled due to poor ticket sales and cost overruns.
+The Exotic Erotic Ball came to the Cow Palace in 2002, and stayed until 2009.
+Held near Hallowe’en time starting in 1979, the Exotic Erotic was the longest-running public adult-themed event in the world.
+Over three decades the annual event became a major attraction attended by nearly half a million people.

 With strong ties to the San Francisco community, over the years The Exotic Erotic distributed hundreds of thousands of dollars to charities supporting causes such as helping victims of natural disasters, AIDS, homelessness, and domestic violence, as well as supporting freedom of expression and First Amendment Rights.